google/earthengine-community/.github/ISSUE_TEMPLATE/propose-a-tutorial.md

 name: Propose a tutorial
 about: Submit an idea for a new Earth Engine community tutorial
 title: "[Tutorial proposal] Your tutorial title here"
-labels: ''
+labels: tutorial proposal
-assignees: tylere, gino-m
+assignees: gino-m, tylere

 ---